 Research and development expenses consist of costs incurred in the development and testing of our products and other products in development incorporating our traits.
 These expenses currently consist primarily of fees paid to product formulation consultants and are expensed as incurred.
 Additionally, the Company is required from time to time to make certain milestone payments in connection with the development of technologies inlicensed from third parties.
 The Company's research and development expenses may fluctuate from period to period.

-Loss (Gain) on sale of property and equipment
+Gain on sale of intangible assets